jsolly/text-notifications-app/README.md

 ## Features

-- **Instant Alerts**
+- **Instant Notifications**
-  - Alerts that are triggered when a specific event occurs
+  - Notifications that are triggered when a specific event occurs

 - **Daily Notifications**
   - Notifications that are sent daily at a specific time